kevintruong/til/Synchronization,-Part-6:-Implementing-a-barrier.md

 }
 pthread_mutex_unlock(&m);
 ```
-When a thread enters `pthread_cond_wait` it releases the mutex and sleeps.
-At some point in the future it will be awoken.
+When a thread enters `pthread_cond_wait`, it releases the mutex and sleeps.
+At some point in the future, it will be awoken.
 Once we bring a thread back from its sleep, before returning it must wait until it can lock the mutex.
 Notice that even if a sleeping thread wakes up early, it will check the while loop condition and re-enter wait if necessary.

+**The above barrier is not reusable** Meaning that if we stick it into any old calculation loop there is a good chance that the code will encounter a condition where the barrier either deadlocks or a thread races ahead one iteration faster.
+Think about how you can make the above barrier reusable, meaning that if mutliple threads call `barrier_wait` in a loop then one can guarantee that they are on the same iteration.